axonivy-market/portal/Documentation/portal-guide/source/portal-developer-guide/customization/forgot-password.rst

 Token Generation And Email Sending is the process that will send an email to reset password.

-To do that, you should create a callable subprocess with:
+To do that, you should create a callable sub process with:

 **Signature**: portalSendPasswordResetEmail